Preparation Overlooked: How to Prepare for Difficult Conversations

 What Goes into Effective Preparation?

-As the saying goes, “practice doesn’t make perfect, perfect practice makes perfect.”
+As the saying goes, “Practice doesn’t make perfect.
+Only perfect practice makes perfect.”
 It’s not enough to just practice.
-If you shoot 100 free throw as practice, but miss all of them, did you really improve?
+If you shoot 100 free throws at practice but miss all of them, did you really improve?
 Effective preparation for difficult conversations involves a combination of mental and logistical preparation as well as finding ways to rehearse what and how you’ll say what you need to say.

 Here are the things you’ll need to prepare and ideas to practice: